SainiGitesh/Voicebot_AI/README.md

-This is a voice assistant created by using openai and python
+This is a voice assistant created by me using openai and python